KobeBrandt/Haptics/README.md

 # Haptics
-This is a plugin made to just to get a feel of what they all are
+This is a plugin made to just to get a feel of what they all are.